Experienced Family Law Attorney in Brighton, MI.

-Every case of child support is calculated using the Michigan Child Support Formula Manual – however, each factor used in the guidelines has variables which, if not raised correctly — and at the right time —can negatively impact the court’s decision.
+Every case of child support is calculated using the Michigan Child Support Formula Manual – however, each factor used in the guidelines has variables that, if not raised correctly — and at the right time —can negatively impact the court’s decision.

-- The Child Support Formula uses a variety of factors, including parental income, spousal support, number of children involved, health and childcare costs, among others, to determine the child support obligation owed.
+- The Child Support Formula uses a variety of factors, including parental income, spousal support, number of children involved, and health and childcare costs, among others, to determine the child support obligation owed.

-- Once the financial information is presented to, and accepted by, the court, the child support payment is determined.
+- Once the financial information is presented to and accepted by, the court, the child support payment is determined.

-- Should either parent’s financial circumstances change, child support payments may be reviewed — and modified — as a post judgment issue.
+- Should either parent’s financial circumstances change, child support payments may be reviewed — and modified — as a post-judgment issue.

 Don’t let your spouse mislead the court and short-change your children.
 Be sure your legal team has ample opportunity to review any financial information before it is presented.
 Call Gerkin & Decker for help today.